 Adjunct Instructor, New York University, Department of Creative Writing.
 September 2015 – December 2015.
 CRWRI-UA 815 Introduction to Creative Writing: Poetry and Fiction

 Create original course syllabus.
 Craft integrative lesson plans.
 Encourage and facilitate class discussion.
 Guide weekly writing workshop.
 Provide extensive written feedback on student poetry, prose, and writing exercises.
 Hold office hours weekly office hours and meet with students by appointment.
 Conduct one-on-one student conferences.
 Utilize and create online class website through NYU Classes learning management system.
 Promote student participation and involvement in the NYU and New York literary communities.

-Assistant Adjunct Professor, American River College & Cosumnes River College, Los Rios Community College District.
+Assistant Adjunct Professor, American River College & Cosumnes River College, Los Rios Community College District, Department of English.
 January 2011 – June 2014.

 Teach college-level composition, basic writing skills, and critical thinking.
 Promote and model integrity inside and out of the community college classroom.
 Lead by example and provide caring support for students.
 Create handouts, writing exercises, and group activities.
 Utilize learning management system ‘Desire 2 Learn’.
 Provide detailed feedback on essays.
 Engage students by introducing and integrating art, literature, and creative writing into composition classes.

 English Writing 41: Writing Skills

 English Writing 301: College Composition & Introduction to Literature